-Dean Guitars has introduced the Edge Select Burled Poplar Satin Natural bass, designed, the company says, with input from “a multitude of players across different genres to find out what they were really looking for in their instrument.”
+Dean Guitars has introduced the Edge Select Burled Poplar Satin Natural bass guitar, designed, the company says, with input from “a multitude of players across different genres to find out what they were really looking for in their instrument.”

 The Edge Select sports a mahogany double-cutaway body with a highly figured poplar burl top and walnut center.